CPK Insurance

 • North Carolina requires workers' compensation coverage for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for classroom, office, or training-room rentals.
+• Most commercial leases in North Carolina require proof of general liability coverage, which can matter for classroom, office, or training-room rentals.

 • North Carolina Department of Insurance oversight means policy buyers should confirm that general liability coverage and professional liability coverage match the services they actually provide.